-20. PENSION COMMITMENTS
+20 PENSION COMMITMENTS

-The Company is a participating employer in a defined benefit pension scheme in the UK.
+The Company is a participating employer in a defined benefit pension plan in the UK (the Fund).

 The existing sections of the Fund closed to all future benefit accrual with effect from 1 August 2014.
 Pension benefits accrued prior to that date retain the link to future salary growth or career revaluation, as applicable.
-In addition the JLT Pension Scheme's obligations and assets are attributable to the Company.
+In addition, the JLT section's obligations and assets (arising from the transfer of the JLT Pension Scheme to the Fund in 2021) are attributable to the Company.

-A comprehensive actuarial valuation of the defined benefit sections was carried out at 31 December 2021 by a qualified actuary (who is employed within the Marsh & McLennan Companies Group), based on membership data at 31 December 2020 in respect of the Fund, as at 31 December 2021 for the unapproved plan pensioners and as at 31 March 2020 in respect of the JLT Pension Scheme.
+A comprehensive actuarial valuation of the defined benefit sections was carried out at 31 December 2022 by a qualified actuary (who is employed within the Marsh & McLennan Companies Group), based on membership data at 31 December 2021 in respect of the Fund and as at 31 December 2022 for the unapproved plan pensioners.
 The valuation made an approximate allowance since the date of the membership data for known cashflows, inflation experience and the estimated effect of changes in assumptions.

-The statutory funding objective is for the defined benefit plans to have sufficient and appropriate assets to pay their benefits as they fall due (the technical provisions).
+The statutory funding objective is for the defined benefit plan to have sufficient and appropriate assets to pay its benefits as they fall due (the technical provisions).
 The general funding principles are that the technical provision assumptions taken as a whole will be sufficiently prudent, including appropriate margins to allow for the possibility of events turning out worse than expected.
 However, the funding method and assumptions do not completely remove the risk that the technical provisions could be insufficient to provide benefits in the future.

-A statutory funding valuation was carried out during 2019 for the Fund.
-The Fund is in a surplus funding position and under the current agreement with the Trustee, no deficit funding is required until 2023.
-The funding level will be re assessed during 2022 to determine if deficit contributions are required from 2023.
+A statutory funding valuation as at 31 December 2021 was carried out during 2022 for the Fund.
+This valuation showed that the main sections of the Fund are in a surplus funding position and under the current agreement with the Trustee, no deficit funding is required until 2026.
+The funding level will be re-assessed during 2025 to determine if deficit contributions are required from 2026.

-The JLT Pension Scheme has a funding deficit based on the statutory funding valuation carried out as at 31 March 2020 that concluded in 2021.
-As a result, the Company paid deficit contributions of £27 million in 2021 and expects to pay deficits contributions of £83 million in 2022, following which the deficit funding will be reassessed for 2023.
+The JLT section of the Fund has a funding deficit based on the statutory funding valuation that concluded in 2022.
+As a result, the Company expects to pay deficit contributions of £33 million per annum from 2023, subject to annual review.
+The Company also expects to pay contributions to meet levies.

-The Company participates in defined benefit plans that share risks between entities under common control.
-The policy for charging the defined benefit costs is determined for each defined benefit plan based on an allocation of accounting liabilities for each member between the employers participating in the plan.
+The Company participates in a defined benefit plan that shares risks between entities under common control.
+The policy for charging the defined benefit costs is determined for each section of the defined benefit plan based on an allocation of accounting liabilities for each member between the employers participating in the plan.
 The share of each plan's assets attributable to the Company is determined based on the Company's share of the accounting liabilities in the plan.

 The Company also operates unfunded unapproved pension benefits that cannot be provided through the fund.
 Reconciliation of present value of plan liabilities: